-Physician Assistants are important members of the health care team, working interdependently with physicians in virtually all medical specialties and settings.
+Physician Assistants (PAs) are important members of the health care team, working interdependently with physicians in virtually all medical specialties and settings.
 With the implementation of the Affordable Care Act, further mandated reductions in resident training hours, and a widening shortage of primary care physicians, PAs are becoming a practical and economical alternative to physicians.
 The US Department of Labor projects a 39% growth in jobs for PAs in the next 10 years.

-Tufts PA program has been granted the status "Accreditation-Provisional" by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Tufts PA program has been granted the status "Accreditation-Continued" by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The 25-month program begins in January each year.
 Graduates are awarded a Master of Medical Science degree.

 Important Site Links: